Last Updated on October 30, 2023

 - Chaotic Evil – Opposed to social hierarchy and communal good

-The Basic Rules PDF from Wizards.com has this to say about alignment to players building their characters:
+The Basic Rules PDF from Wizards.com has some thoughts on alignment to players building their characters as well.

 If you’re confused by alignment or simply questioning its role in your game this guide will explain not only how DnD’s alignment system works but how you can use it to make your characters, NPCs, and monsters better.